instructure/canvas-lms/doc/api/content_item.md

 - module_index_menu_modal: creates a new module and adds all given content items to it as either module items or assignments, based on the presence or absence of the `lineItem` property.

+#### Assignment Selection Deep Linking

+When a tool is launched from the `assignment_selection` placement, properties from the deep linking response will overwrite existing settings on the assignment create/edit page.
+However, the following properties in the deep linking response behave uniquely:

+* `lineItem.label` or `title` (corresponding to the assignment name)
+* `lineItem.scoreMaximum` (corresponding to the assignment's "points possible")
+* `text` (corresponding to the assignment description body)

+Existing values for these corresponding assignment settings will *not* be overwritten in the following cases:

+* The deep linking response omits one of the properties.
+Leaving out a property will not erase an existing value.
+* The feature flag "LTI Deep Linking Line Items on Assignment create/edit page" (`lti_assignment_page_line_items`) is disabled.
+This flag, enabled by default since August 2023, can be disabled by institution admins.
+(Note that, if the corresponding assignment settings are empty, the values from the deep linking response are used regardless of the feature flag.)

 ### HTML fragment
 Full support for required properties.